orthopteroid/EftirlitSeven/README.md

 # EftirlitSeven

 E7 was originally a fork of douane (https://gitlab.com/douaneapp) with experimental changes.
-Code has shifted quite a bit so it's not easy to see the origins.
-Use `grep` to find attributions to douane code.
+Code has shifted quite a bit so it's not easy to find the origins.
+Use `grep` to find attributions to douane code and algorithims.
 Some of the features in E7 include...

 ## Known Socket Cache (ksc_ code prefix)